About Eight Mattress

 Our Final Thoughts About Eight Mattress

 When it comes down to it, Eight Mattress features fairly competitive prices, mostly positive online customer feedback, and even the ability to provide sleep data each morning with the optional tracking cover.
-So, if these are important factors to you—while we didn’t test the mattress ourselves—it certainly seems like Eight could be a viable option.
+So, if these are important factors to you, it certainly seems like Eight could be a viable option.

 And just like much of the competition, if you’re not satisfied with its performance, you can always return it within 100 days, at no charge to you.
 Just keep in mind that you might want to keep your old mattress around until you’ve made a decision, or you could end up sleeping on the floor for a period of time.